AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

    :delim: |

-   Python | ``module load anaconda3`` on Linux Tensorflow etc packages | same as Python, in Pannikki
+   Python | ``module load anaconda3`` on Linux Tensorflow etc packages | same as Python, in Paniikki